YapuWU/ICSimulator/README.md

 # ICSimulator
 Use ATMega328P to simulator different IC

 ATmega328P is powerful enough to simulate the functionalities of another chip.
-This will enable people to test their ideas while not having a special IC on hand.
+This will enable people to test their ideas when not having a special IC on hand.
 The simulator may not be able to provide all functions of the IC, but it can provide the mainly used features of the IC.

 ## Functionalities